EC Kassel Huskies: Rivalries

-The most memorable match between the Huskies and Lions came in December 1997.
+The most memorable match between the Huskies and the Lions came in December 1997.
 In front of 6,400 fans crammed into Eissporthalle Kassel, there was a total of 242 penalty minutes, five major penalties and two match penalties handed out by the officials during the match.
 Things kicked off after 4:18 minutes when Lions goaltender Jukka Tammi clashed with Greg Evtushevski, resulting in the Finnish goaltender being sent off with a match penalty.
 The first period lasted for almost two hours alone.
 Kassel went on to win the match 3–1 to please the home fans but Frankfurt coach, Bernie Johnston, was livid with the officiating in his post-match interview stating "we feel too severely punished".

 Currently, the two teams compete in the same league, DEL2, and continue this rivalry.
 In 2016/17 the two teams competed in the first outdoors match in professional hockey in Germany at the Frankfurt Commerzbank Arena in front of 30,000 fans.
 The Huskies had 8,000 fans travel west for the Hessen derby match.
 The match was known as the 'DEL2 Summer Game' and Kassel won the match 5–4.

 Mascot

-Since 1994, the Siberian husky has been the mascot for the club.
+Since 1994, the Siberian Husky has been the mascot for the club.
 The image of the husky is used by the club in the name, logo and on merchandising.
-On match-days the club has ‘Hercules’ the Siberian husky mascot who entertains the spectators before the match, during intermissions and post-match.
+On match-days the club has ‘Hercules’ the Siberian Husky mascot who entertains the spectators before the match, during intermissions and post-match.
 Hercules also appears at special events hosted by the club.
 While the husky image has changed a number of times on the club's logo, the mascot has been updated just once, in 2015, with a softer friendlier more 'plush' look to Hercules.
 The name Hercules is a nod to a local landmark, the Hercules monument at the top of Bergpark Wilhelmshöhe and forms part of the UNESCO World Heritage Site since 2013.